 A new NDSA working group is being formed to revise and update the National Agenda.
-Please contact Coordinating Committee chair Micah Altman to express interest or give feedback.
+Please contact working group chair Micah Altman to express interest or give feedback.

 About the National Agenda